jibulg/Leveraging-Data-Science/README.md

 (SVMs, K-nearest neighbors), regression trees, classification models – logistic regression, random forest, dealing with unbalanced data, feature selection, and predictor importance.

-Some of the solutions presented here include; determining probablity of heart disease, creating a data lake for a small business, price forecasting for Sourcing Dept., and machine learning solutions.
+Some of the solutions presented here include; app development, determining probablity of heart disease, creating a data lake for a small business, price forecasting for Sourcing Dept., and machine learning solutions.